maelvls/maelvls.github.io/content/2019/go111modules/index.md

 export GOFLAGS=-mod=vendor
 ```

-The GOPRIVATE disables the Go Proxy (Go 1.13) for certain import paths.
+The `GOPRIVATE` environment variable disables the Go Proxy (introduced in Go 1.13) for certain import paths.
 I also found useful to set `-mod=vendor` so that every command uses the `vendor` folder (`go mod vendor`).

 ### Private Go Modules and Dockerfile

-At my company, we use a lot of private repositories.
-As explained above, we can use `GOPRIVATE` in order to tell Go 1.13 to skip the package proxy and fetch our private packages directly from Github.
+Many companies choose to use private repositories as import paths.
+As explained above, we can use `GOPRIVATE` in order to tell Go (as of Go 1.13) to skip the package proxy and fetch our private packages directly from Github.

 But what about building Docker images?
 How can `go get` fetch our private repositories from a docker build?